-Here are a couple downsides to panel heaters:
+Here are a couple of downsides to panel heaters:

 Slow heat-up time

 Good things come to those who wait, which is certainly the case when it comes to panel heaters.
-Compared to other heaters, you will need to wait longer for things to get toasty.
+Compared to other heaters, such as fan heaters, you will need to wait longer for things to get toasty.

 Higher running costs